syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 # Hierarchy Grid Exporting

 Grid will be exported with its child Grid.
-This can be achieved by enabling the `IncludeChildGrid` property of the respective Exporting classes like `GridExcelExport`, `GridWordExport` and `GridPdfExport` are included in the dataSource needed for ChildGrid in the GridProperties object after deserializing them.
+This can be achieved by enabling the `IncludeChildGrid` property of the respective Exporting classes like `GridExcelExport`, `GridWordExport` and `GridPdfExport` and include the dataSource needed for ChildGrid in the GridProperties object after deserializing them.
 Remaining procedures will be same as the normal Grid Exporting.

 N> Excel File will be exported in the collapsed state with the expand/collapse icon whereas other file-formats like Pdf and Word will be exported in the expanded state.